python-utilities/watch_path/.github/README.md

   "&#9889; Perhaps as easy as one, 2.0,..."

-This repository encourages the use of Git Submodules to track dependencies
+When utilizing this repository within other projects Git Submodules to track dependencies are encouraged

 **Bash Variables**